thePatmanMI/android-runtime-docs/advanced-topics/extend-application-activity.md

         onCreate: function() {
             superProto.onCreate.call(this);

-            // initialize the modules with the custom application object application.android.init(this);
+            // At this point modules have already been initialized

             // Enter custom initialization code here
         },